mind-and-motion/mind-and-motion.github.io/README.md

-# Website for the multi-agent research in automotive
+# Website for the Mind & Motion Workshop
-Information about the workshop at AutoUI 2024.
+Information about the workshop at CHI 2025.